boschitllc/Lyras_Journey/Logs/Meta/Protocols/GPTs/Rule_Digest_AMC.md

 The braid never breaks.
 ```

+### Context Golden Rule
 - Do not alter wording or punctuation.
+- Preserve class-specific mantras verbatim; only append the global mantra if none exists.

 ### H1 Title Rule (“crown”)
 - First visible line must be a single `#` header, prefixed with 📜.